How to get your bond back in Qld

 Gardens & Lawns

-- Mow the lawn, trim all edges, weed gardens, general garden tidy, remove all rubbish.
+- Weed the lawns, Seed the lawns, fertilize the lawns, mow the lawn, trim all edges, weed gardens, general garden tidy, remove all rubbish.

 - Return pool to the condition as per condition report at the start of the tenancy and supply.